katcipis/sophia/notes/books/seven-concurrency.md

 when a write is performed on a full channel.

-But thing REALLY start to smell when it starts to explain the **go** functions, that will create what would be a goroutine in Go.
+But thing REALLY start to smell when it starts to explain the **go** macro, that will create what would be a goroutine in Go.
 Here the language and the library falls extremely short.

-The author is well succeeded in explaining why a thread pool can go wrong if you make synchronous calls, since the thread will be blocked, and that asynchronous code can be hard to manage.
+The author is well succeeded in explaining why a thread pool can go wrong if you make synchronous calls, since the thread will be blocked, exhausting your pool.
+One solution is asynchronous code, but that can be hard to manage.

 The solution is to provide a synchronous flow using an asynchronous engine that lies inside the runtime.
-So far so good.
+The **go** macro aims to provide such a mechanism, delivering a synchronous flow but implementing asynchronous code behind the scenes, so far so good.

-Them, explaining the **go** function this happened:
+Then, explaining the **go** macro this happened:

 ```
 (go (<! ch))